We are so fortunate to have these great recreation sites, parks and open spaces in our region where we can connect and enjoy nature.

-History: Land originally owned by Aubrey Smiley and was purchased by the Crown when Highway 101 was constructed.
-The Crown deeded the remaining lands to the former Municipality of West Hants in 1975 with the stipulation that it be used for recreation purposes.
+History: Land owned initially by Aubrey Smiley and was purchased by the Crown when Highway 101 was constructed.
+The Crown deeded the remaining lands to the former Municipality of West Hants in 1975 with the stipulation to be used for recreation purposes.

 1.4 km of gravel connector trail between Wentworth Road, Windsor Elementary School, hospital, Avon View High School, and subdivisions

-This park parcel is situated on (and near) land that was once inhabited by Mi’kmaq, Acadian, Planter, and Loyalist communities.
-This 3.0 acre property was purchased by the former Municipality of the District of West Hants in September 1998 and then leased to the Upper Burlington Community Hall Association on January 13, 2000 to be used for recreation purposes only.
+This park parcel is situated on (and near) land once inhabited by Mi’kmaq, Acadian, Planter, and Loyalist communities.
+This 3.0-acre property was purchased by the former Municipality of the District of West Hants in September 1998 and then leased to the Upper Burlington Community Hall Association on January 13, 2000, to be used for recreation purposes only.

 Along Lake Pisiquid Waterfront (behind the Windsor Mall)

 The Skatepark has a four stair set with a hubba ledge/rail combo, 2 ft high china bank-style slappy wall, 4 ft quarter pipe and a transitional flat bank.
-Total area is about 3,000 sqft.
+The total area is about 3,000 sqft.
 The Waterfront Skatepark is located adjacent to the bandstand in Waterfront Park in Windsor.

 Includes exercise equipment, gazebo, skate park, outdoor basketball courts, trail and floating docks.